-For most Associations, the Board can implement a by-law change upon approval, and it will be in effect up until the time it is voted on by the membership; this must always be at the earliest possible meeting after the Board approves the by-law change.
-A change, or amendment, to the by-law normally requires approval by two-thirds of the members present at the meeting at which it is considered.
+For most Associations, the Board can implement a by-law change upon approval, and it will be in effect up until the time it is voted on by the membership; this vote must always be at the earliest possible members' meeting after the Board approves the by-law change.
+A change, or amendment, to the by-law normally requires approval by a majority of the members present at the meeting at which it is considered (this can vary by the jurisdiction in which the Association is incorporated, or by the nature of the change - check your governing legislation).
 Once approved by the members, things diverge, depending on the Association's method of incorporation.

-For Associations incorporated by Letters Patent, the change must be submitted to the Ministry or Department having jurisdiction over the Association, for approval.
-This may take two or more months, depending on whether the Ministry or Department requires changes to make the by-law compliant with the governing legislation.
+For Associations incorporated by Letters Patent, the change often must be submitted to the Ministry or Department having jurisdiction over the Association, for approval (this is not the case in Ontario, however).
+Approval may take two or more months, depending on whether the Ministry or Department requires changes to make the bylaw compliant with the governing legislation.
 The amendment, if approved, is considered to be in effect from the day the application was submitted.